Skoda091/tendermint-state-replication-test-project/README.md

 # Tendermint state replication test project

-An Elixir application which uses tendermint for replicating state in blockchain.
+An Elixir application which uses tendermint for replicating the state in blockchain.

 ## Goal

 Simulation of passing a ball between defined participants as a blckochain transaction.

 Assumptions:
-* There is array of whitelisted participants `["a", "b", "c", "d"]`.
+* There is an array of whitelisted participants `["a", "b", "c", "d"]`.
 * The initial state of the app is that participant `"a"` is holding a ball.
-This information is stored in state ander the key `:participant_who_has_the_ball`.
+This information is stored in the state under the key `:participant_who_has_the_ball`.
-* `checkTX` block is responsible for validating transaction against merkle proof and current state of the blockchain.
+* `checkTX` block is responsible for validating transaction against a merkle proof and the current state of the blockchain.
-* `deliverTX` is responsible for updateing the state of blockchain.
+* `deliverTX` is responsible for updating the state of the blockchain.
-* `tx` parameter for tendermint passing a ball transaction is send as value of two fields `tx="from=a:to=b"` which is later on parsed in the app.
+* `tx` tendermint parameter for passing the ball transaction is sent as a value of two fields `tx="from=a:to=b"` which is later parsed in the app.
 ## Instalation

 * Install tendermint ([instructions](http://tendermint.readthedocs.io/projects/tools/en/master/install.html))